yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

    openai.api_key = azure_oai_key
     ```

-6. In the function that calls the Azure OpenAI model, add the code to format and send the request to the model.
+7. In the function that calls the Azure OpenAI model, add the code to format and send the request to the model.

-    **C#**
+    **C#**: Program.cs

     ```csharp
    // Create chat completion options